Jeff Yeom, MA

 - Trauma & PTSD

 Hello!
-My name is Jeff and you came to the right place.
+My name is Jeff and I’m grateful for you courage to step into your mental health journey.

-My focus, especially when working with racial/cultural/ethnic identity issues, is on emotions.
-Our thoughts and beliefs can be influenced by the dominant culture.
+My focus, especially when working with racial, cultural, ethnic identity issues, is on emotions.
+Our thoughts and beliefs, feelings, and behaviors can be influenced by the dominant culture, the family we grew up with, and even past relationships.
 Through the process of acculturation and assimilation, our thoughts may not be true to who we are, while emotions are more authentic to our experiences.
-I want to unpack, explore, and process deeply so that you can be genuinely be who you were meant to be.
+Your emotions can serve as a guiding point to what is more authentic and true to you and your values.
+I want to unpack, explore, and process deeply these very things so that you can be genuinely be who you were meant to be.

 Seeking Therapy for Anxiety